Top 5 Blockchain Gaming Companies – Biggest movers coming into 2022

 While these projects aren’t yet as influential in the blockchain gaming space as the companies on our list, they are still promising to provide something unique and interesting to the existing crypto-gaming space.
 Check them out!

-Voxie Tactics is a still in development RPG-type game based on Ethereum and NFTs.
-Users can buy Voxies and then use the unique characters like RPG characters – there are classes, stats, pets and more.
-What makes them unique is their community-focused approach.
+The company behind the famous Voxies and Voxie Tactics is still going strong.
+Your Voxies can be bought, sold or used as unique RPG characters – there are classes, stats, pets and more.
+What makes AGG unique is their community-focused approach.
 Where games like Axie require a significant investment in order to get started, you can play Voxie Tactics for free – owning Voxies simply makes the game more enjoyable and more customizable of an experience.

-The game itself has been in development for years, and despite not being out yet, the associated Voxie NFTs have been steadily increasing in price, while also fostering an active and surprisingly non-toxic community.
+Their games and NFTs have been in development for years, and despite nothing fully being out yet, the associated Voxie NFTs have been steadily increasing in price, while also fostering an active and surprisingly non-toxic community.